 Love museums but can’t afford to pay a $30 entry fee?
 Try some of these, and be sure to arrive early or late on free or discounted dates.
 Museums are often busy on these days.

 If you’re under the age of 26 or you’re a teacher, visiting the Louvre in Paris is always completely free.
 Simply show an ID that confirms your status at the ticket office and skip the long queue, as well as the 15-euro admission fee.
-For travelers over the age of 26, the first Sunday of the month is free.
+The Louvre is free for all visitors on the first Friday of the month after 6 p.m., too.

-In Munich, Museum Brandhorst costs just 1 euro ($1.20 USD) on Sundays, giving you access to more than 60 works by Andy Warhol, Cy Twombly, and other notable artists.
+In Munich, Museum Brandhorst costs just 1 euro on Sundays, giving you access to more than 60 works by Andy Warhol, Cy Twombly, and other notable artists.

 In Rome, you’ll save 16 euros by visiting the Vatican Museum on the last Sunday of the month, when admission is free.
 This extensive collection of paintings and sculptures includes the famous Sistine Chapel.